Dratui/AI-Arena/src/games/ReadMe.md

     - display_board : returns the string used to display the board

 Normalization:

-    - is_over : mandatory args : board, optional : player
-                return : (is the game over (bool), which player has win (int)) (tuple)
+    - is_over : mandatory args : board, optional : player (if player given returns whether the player has win or not ) return : (is the game over (bool), which player has win (int)) (tuple)